 The following table lists the courses for which practicum hours are required.
 There will be class assignments associated with the practicum, and a time log signed by the mentor teacher will be required as well.
 The School of Education will assist students in their practicum placements.
 Email ACUEducation@arizonachristian.edu for more information.

 EDU 317 TRADITIONAL & ONLINE Curriculum and Instruction 10 hrs.
 EDU 415 TRADITIONAL & ONLINE Classroom Management 10 hrs.
-EDU 314 TRADITIONAL & ONLINE Introduction to the Exceptional Child 3 hrs. in class only Early Childhood Courses ECE 265 ONLINE Early Childhood Fieldwork l (Early Literacy) 24 hrs.
-(1 lesson) ECE 265 ECE 266 ONLINE Early Childhood Fieldwork l (Early Literacy) Early Childhood Fieldwork ll (Human Development) - Early Childhood Fieldwork II (Human (1 lesson)
+EDU 314 TRADITIONAL & ONLINE Introduction to the Exceptional Child 3 hrs. in class only

 Education Content Courses